momacs/localedb/README.md

 ## Design

 As shown on the figure below, LocaleDB stores several types of data (gray boxes indicate planned future extentions).
-That data is stored in a PosgreSQL database which is managed by a command line tool ([`localedb`](localedb)).
+That data is stored in a PostgreSQL database which is managed by a command line tool ([`localedb`](localedb)) and a Python script ([`localedb_man.py`](localedb_man.py)).
 The content of the database is accessed via a Python package which provides a high level API to, for example, suggest U.S. counties similar to the county specified.

 <center><img height="526" alt="portfolio_view" src="https://github.com/momacs/localedb/raw/5241815f52e0b63f2037f5c8b0bccf727ddff39e/media/design.png" /></center>